 If, due to exceptional circumstances you cannot reconcile your catch, you must contact AFMA prior to the 28 day due date.
-Further information on quota reconciliation can be obtained from the AFMA website. ('Services for fishers' - '28-day within season quota reconciliation ").
+Further information on quota reconciliation can be obtained from the AFMA website ('Fisheries Management - '28-day within season quota reconciliation' - 'Small Pelagic Fishery').

 You are responsible for monitoring your own catch versus quota holdings as the only over-quota notification you will receive from AFMA is via GoFish.
 When you are over quota for one or more species a screen will appear on GoFish much like Error!
 Reference source not found.2 below.
-You will be required to acknowledge the screen before you can proceed to any other area within GoFish.
+You will be required to a cknowledge the screen before you can proceed to any other area within GoFish.